OPA MEMBERS – LOGIN TO ACCESS THE FULL CONTENT

 More information on this model can be found on the Bundled Care website.
 Additionally, there are many resources available through the HQO Quorum Bundled Care Community of Practice including a list of all bundle holders, archived webinars and an FAQ.
 To support members who are considering entering into an agreement with a bundle holder, OPA has created a member resource.
 This resource helps guide conversations between community clinics and bundle holders and assists members in establishing a mutually beneficial agreement with bundle holders.

-If you have any further questions about the QBP Bundled Care model or require any additional support, please contact Sarah Grace Bebenek, Policy Analyst.
+If you have any further questions about the QBP Bundled Care model or require any additional support, please contact Gonxhe Kastrati, Policy Analyst.

 Login to access the resource.